-Most definitions of network security are narrowed to the enforcement mechanism.
 Enforcement concerns analyzing all network traffic flows and should aim to preserve the confidentiality, integrity, and availability of all systems and information on the network.
-These three principles compose the CIA triad:
+When it comes to enforcing protections, network security operates on a defense-in-depth model and follows the principles of the “CIA” triad:

 - Confidentiality – protecting assets from unauthorized entities

 - Integrity – ensuring the modification of assets is handled in a specified and authorized manner

 - Availability – maintaining a state of the system in which authorized users have continuous access to said assets

 Strong enforcement strives to provide CIA to network traffic flows.
 This begins with a classification of traffic flows by application, user and content.
 As the vehicle for content, all applications must first be identified by the firewall regardless of port, protocol, evasive tactics or encryption.
 Proper application identification provides full visibility into the content it carries.
 Policy management can be simplified by identifying applications and mapping their use to a user identity while inspecting the content at all times for the preservation of CIA principles.

 The concept of defense in depth is observed as a best practice in network security, prescribing for the network to be secured in layers.
 These layers apply an assortment of security controls to sift out threats trying to enter the network: access control, identification, authentication, malware detection, encryption, file type filtering, URL filtering and content filtering.

 These layers are built through the deployment of firewalls, intrusion prevention systems (IPS) and antivirus components.
 Among the components for enforcement, the firewall (an access control mechanism) is the foundation of network security.